EU court annuls Intel's 2009 billion euro antitrust fine

 The latest court decision can be appealed to the Court of Justice but only on points of law.

+Intel CEO Pat Gelsinger said on a quarterly call with investors Wednesday that the company is pleased with the court’s ruling.

-“We will need to study in detail what we can learn from the ECJ from this judgment,” European Commission Vice President Margrethe Vestager said at a press briefing in Brussels.
+“We will need to study in detail what we can learn from the ECJ from this judgment,” European Commission Vice President Margrethe Vestager said at a news briefing in Brussels.

 Vestager, who took over as EU competition commissioner in 2014, said she’ll look at “what is the balance between the things that we won, and the things that we lost and the annulment of the fine.
 How to react to that — we will need a bit of time.”